 Looking ahead, the economy is forecast to return to growth in 2021, bouncing back from the pandemic-induced contraction in 2020.
 That said, the balance of risks remains tilted to the downside due to potential permanent damage to the vital tourism sector, elevated unemployment and a possible prolongation of the pandemic.
 Rising public debt levels pose a further downside risk.

 The Central Bank forecasts the economy to grow 4.1%–7.3% in 2021.
 FocusEconomics Consensus Forecast panelists, meanwhile, project that GDP will expand 6.6% in 2021, which is down 0.4 percentage points from last month’s forecast.
 In 2022, panelists see the economy growing 4.2%.

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Spanish Board of Architects approved 5,986 permits in May, according to data published by the Ministry of Public Works.
+The Spanish Board of Architects approved 8,615 new construction permits in September, according to data published by the Ministry of Public Works.